PlayaLink/quality-assurance-tool/DATABASE_SETUP.md

 ## Next Steps

 Once the database is set up, you can:
-1. Start logging products with photos
+1. Creat products with photos
 2. Browse the product gallery
 3. Search and filter products
 4. View product photos in full size